Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Numerical Results

 \subsection{Impacts of Channel Models and the Number of Antennas Per AP}

 Next, we discuss the impacts of different channel models.
-The achievable sum SE as a function of $N$ for Level 3 over different channel models is shown in Fig.\ref{SE_channel_model}.
-As we can see, the Kronecker model yields lower SE than that of the Weichselberger model, for the neglect of the joint spatial correlation feature of the channel.
-Besides, the uncorrelated Rayleigh fading channel achieves higher SE than that of the Weichselberger model.
-Moreover, for one arbitrary channel, we observe that, in Level 3, the performance gap between L-MMSE combining and MR combining becomes smaller with the increase of $N$, since the MMSE-SIC detector and the LSFD scheme can effectively suppress the interferences and achieve good SE performance when $N$ is large.
+The achievable sum SE as a function of the number of APs $M$ for the LSFD scheme with MR combining over different channel models is shown in Fig. \ref{SE_channel_model}.
+As observed, the achievable sum SE undoubtedly increases with the increase of $M$.
+The Kronecker model yields lower SE than the one of the Weichselberger model, for the reason for neglecting the joint spatial correlation feature of the channel.
+The uncorrelated Rayleigh fading channel achieves higher SE than the one of the Weichselberger model.
+Besides, we investigate the SE performance over other channel models related to the practical physical radio environments in Section \ref{Practical_Channel_Models}.
+Note that $\mathbf{W}_{mk}$ with only a single row achieves the lowest SE performance since only a single eigenmode at the AP is active \cite{1576533}.
+Furthermore, we notice that markers ``$\times $" generated by analytical results overlap with the curves generated by simulations, respectively, which verifies the accuracy of our derived SE closed-form expressions and, more importantly, implies that our derived expressions hold for any Rayleigh fading channel models.

-Fig.\ref{SE_L} shows the achievable average SE as a function of the number of antennas per AP for Level 3 and Level 2 over L-MMSE combining and MR combining with $M=40$, $K=20$ and $N=2$.
+Figure \ref{SE_L} shows the achievable average SE as a function of the number of antennas per AP for Level 3 and Level 2 over L-MMSE combining and MR combining with $M=40$, $K=20$, $N=2$ and $\tau _p=KN/2$.
 We notice that the performance gap between L-MMSE combining and MR combining becomes larger with the increase of $L$.
-Besides, markers ``$\times $" generated by analytical results in \eqref{eq:SE_3_closed_form} and \eqref{eq:Gama_2_Closed-form} overlap with the curves generated by simulations, respectively, validating our derived closed-form SE expressions with pilot contamination.
+Besides, markers ``$\times $" generated by analytical results in \eqref{eq:SE_3_closed_form} and \eqref{eq:Gama_2_Closed-form} overlap with the curves generated by simulations, respectively, validating again the accuracy of our derived closed-form SE expressions with pilot contamination.